Kyla135/National-Bookstore-Inventory-Management-System/README.md

 # National-Bookstore-Inventory-Management-System

 # Description
-The National Bookstore Inventory Management System is an extensive database created to effectively manage book inventories and supplier details.
-Rhe system ensures that inventory is monitored effeciently, supplier reports are accurate to make informed decisions.
-The system monitors stock level, book information, and supplier details in real-time.
-Keep supplier details, purchase history, and delivery schedules.
+The National Bookstore Inventory Management System is a comprehensive database designed to efficiently manage the inventory of various product categories, including books, school supplies, office supplies, toys, and educational games.
+The system ensures real-time monitoring of stock levels and generates reliable reports to support informed decision-making.
+It keeps detailed records of all products and tracks inventory movement across different categories.

 # Key Functionalities
-Bookstore Inventory Managment: create, edit, and delete book records with price and description.
+Inventory Management: Create, edit, and delete records for books, school supplies, office items, toys, and educational games, including prices and descriptions.
-Supplier Database: keep contact information for suppliers purchase history, and order delivery information.

 # Language
 MySql Workbench